 She returned a few days later in discomfort and the dentist diagnosed alveolar osteitis.
 The socket was irrigated and the dentist placed a medicated dressing in the socket.
-The dentist explained the diagnosis, advised Mrs C to take painkillers and offered to book a review in three days later.
+The dentist explained the diagnosis, advised Mrs C to take painkillers and offered to book a review in for the next day.